 Groundwater and surface water resources in the study area may be impacted through deposition of airborne radionuclides.
-Direct contamination of surface water and groundwater as a result of contaminated surface water run-off from an NPS is extremely unlikely due to rigorous management and is not considered to be a significant pathway for off-site radioactivity contamination.
+Direct contamination of surface water and groundwater as a result of contaminated surface water run-off from a nuclear power station is extremely unlikely due to rigorous management and is not considered to be a significant pathway for off-site radioactivity contamination.